yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 1. Mount your plugin directory to the `/plugin-source` image location
 2. Make sure to specify your Tyk version via a Docker tag.
 For example `v2.9.4.2` .
 3. The final argument is the plugin name.
 For the example `my-post-plugin.so`

+#### Versions from 3.2.2
+We now support plugins with dependencies in `go.mod`.
+If a dependency that your plugin uses is also used by the gateway, the version _used by the gateway_ will be used in your plugin.
+This may mask conflicts between transitive dependencies.

+{{< img src="/img/diagrams/goplugins.drawio.svg" alt="Go plugin dependencies " >}}

+From the diagram above, your plugin will use module A v1.1.0 and module B v2.0.0.

+The option to use your vendored code remains, subject to the same dependency resolution as above.
+It is advisable to use `go.mod` as that is the direction that the language has taken.

 #### For versions before v2.9.4.1
 ```{.copyWrapper}